canalplus/rx-player/doc/api/Miscellaneous/plugins.md

 ## representationFilter

-The representationFilter is a function that can be included in the `transportOptions` of the `loadVideo` API call.
+The representationFilter is a function that can be included as an option of the `loadVideo` API call.

 A representationFilter allows you to filter out [Representations](../../Getting_Started/Glossary.md#representation) (i.e. media qualities) based on